Green Curry Pho with Chicken

 For the green curry pho:

-Toss the slices of sweet potato in 1 tablespoon of the olive oil then arrange in a single layer on an aluminum foil-lined baking sheet.
+Heat oven to 400ºF.
+Toss the slices of sweet potato in the remaining olive then arrange in a single layer on an aluminum foil-lined baking sheet.
 Bake until the sweet potatoes are tender and the edges begin to brown, about 20 minutes.

 Bring a medium pot of water over medium-high heat to a boil.
 Cook the rice noodles, stirring occasionally, until tender but not mushy, about 6 minutes.
 Drain in a colander under cold water, then divide the noodles among the serving bowls.

-Add the chicken broth, fish sauce and mushrooms to the curry mixture.
-Return the mixture to a simmer and let cook for about 15 minutes.
+Remove the chicken from the pot and shred using two forks and return the chicken to the pot.
+Stir in the fish sauce and mushrooms to the curry mixture.
+Return the mixture to a simmer and let cook for about 10 minutes.
 Add the sweet potato slices then remove from the heat.

-Arrange the green onion, cilantro, basil, jalapeños and Fresno peppers on a small plate and serve on the side so toppings can be added as desired.
+Arrange the green onion, cilantro, basil, and jalapeños peppers on a small plate and serve on the side so toppings can be added as desired.
 Ladle the soup into bowls over the rice noodles, and add desired toppings.
-Serve with hoisin sauce and sriracha on the side, and add as desired.
+Serve with hoisin sauce and sriracha on the side.

 *Note: Green curry, fish sauce and rice noodles can be found in the international section of your local grocery store, at an Asian market or online (Amazon has everything).